 Neospora caninum is the type species of the genus.
 In Europe, dogs are currently the only identified definitive hosts and they also act as intermediate hosts.
-It is likely that other wild canids such as wolves can also act as definitive hosts.
+Wild canids, such as the grey wolf and golden jackal, but not the red fox, can also act as definitive hosts.
 Cattle, sheep, goats and other domestic and wild ungulates, as well as rodents and birds, are natural intermediate hosts of the parasite, harbouring tachyzoites and cysts with bradyzoites in various tissues.
-N. caninum is a major cause of abortion in cattle.
+N. caninum is a major cause of reproductive disease and infertility in cattle.

-Dogs acquire the infection mainly by ingesting cysts containing bradyzoites located in tissues of infected intermediate hosts, in particular cattle (Figure 2).
-In natural infection, the prepatent period is 5-9 days and patency generally lasts 11-20 days.
-Oocysts are not immediately infective for other hosts after excretion in the faeces, but require sporulation for 1-3 days in the environment.
-Repeated transplacental transmission of tissue-dwelling parasites from chronically infected dams to the foetus is possible, even though highly variable.
+Dogs acquire the infection mainly by ingesting cysts containing bradyzoites located in tissues of infected intermediate hosts, in particular cattle (Figure 3).
+In the intestinal epithelium of the definitive host, sexual development leads to the production of oocysts that are excreted in faeces and sporulate in the environment.
+The prepatent period is 5-9 days and patency generally lasts 11-20 days.
+Oocysts are not immediately infective for other hosts after excretion in the faeces but require sporulation for 1-3 days in the environment.
+Repeated transplacental transmission of tissue-dwelling parasites from chronically infected dams to the foetus is possible, although highly variable.
 It has been reported, however, that up to 50% of pups of N. caninum-positive dams might become infected transplacentally, with 25% developing clinical signs (neonatal neosporosis).

-Figure 2: Neospora caninum life cycle
+Figure 3: Neospora caninum life cycle

-Age-related prevalence data indicate that the majority of dogs become infected after birth.
-Higher prevalences have been documented in old dogs compared to young dogs.
-It has been reported that placentas from aborting cattle are the main source of infection for dogs and feeding of raw beef has also been identified as a risk factor for canine neosporosis.
-Not surprisingly, hunting dogs fed raw bovine meat have high seroprevalence rates.
+Age-related seroprevalence data indicate that the majority of dogs become infected after birth.
+Higher prevalences have been documented in older dogs than in younger ones.
+It has been reported that placentas from aborting cattle as well as infected small mammals/rodents are the main source of infection for dogs and feeding of raw beef has also been identified as a risk factor for canine neosporosis.
+Not surprisingly, hunting dogs fed raw meat from cattle or ungulate game and dogs preying on small mammals have high seroprevalence rates.
 N. caninum oocysts have been found in faeces from dogs ranging in age from 45 days to 13 years and the number of oocysts per gram of faeces varies from only a few to over 100,000.
+Transplacental transmission can take place repeatedly in dams of any age and can cause disease with variable clinical signs in the offspring (see 2.6.2).